Alghabass Ag Intalla: Early life and family

-Biography

-Alghabass is the youngest son of prominent Ifoghas Tuareg Amenokal Intalla Ag Attaher, and has two older brothers; Mohamed and Attayoub.
-He was born in Kidal.
+Political career

-Before the Mali War broke out in 2012, Alghabass was a deputy in Mali's National Assembly serving Kidal from 2002 to 2012.
+Alghabass was a deputy in Mali's National Assembly serving as the representative of Kidal from 2002 to 2012.
 Alghabass's initial political popularity that won him elections in 2002 shrank in 2007 and 2012.

 When the rebellion began, he joined the National Movement for the Liberation of Azawad (MNLA) but quickly switched to Ansar Dine.
 In Ansar Dine, he claimed to fight to establish Sharia law in northern Mali.
 Alghabass quickly became the face of Ansar Dine in political negotiations as the group's second-in-command, and represented the movement in negotiations in Ouagadougou, Burkina Faso in late 2012.
 In January 2013, just days before the French intervention of Operation Serval, Alghabass left Ansar Dine and founded the Islamic Movement of Azawad (MIA), of which he was the Secretary-general.
 He announced the dissolution of the MIA in May 2013, joining the High Council for the Unity of Azawad founded by his brother Mohamed instead.

 Alghabass became the HCUA's Secretary-general in July 2014, representing the group along with the Arab Movement of Azawad and the MNLA in negotiations in Algiers in 2014.
 Following his father Intalla's death in December 2014, Alghabass was expected to succeed him as Amenokal of the Ifoghas.
 This position was instead granted to Mohamed, who was preferred by Intalla before his death.
 Ifoghas leaders appointed Mohamed for the role because of this, and despite Alghabass' charisma and activity within the Ifoghas community, his past in Ansar Dine could've swayed the decision by the leaders toward Mohamed.